Bruneau, Idaho: Climate

 According to the Köppen Climate Classification system, Bruneau has a semi-arid climate, abbreviated "BSk" on climate maps.
 Bruneau is the hottest city in the entire state of Idaho, with a yearly average high temperature of 69 F. Its winters are short and mild, and summers are hot and dry.

 Highways

 State Highway 51 northbound crosses the Snake River and continues to Mountain Home in Elmore County; southbound it becomes Nevada Route 225 at the border and continues to Elko.
 State Highway 78 heads northwest within Owyhee County to Grand View, Murphy, and Marsing.
 Eastbound SH-78 crosses the Snake River and links through Hammett to Interstate 84.

+Education

+The school district is Bruneau-Grand View Joint School District 365.